manishwarshalinimanish-debug/SHADOWLOGIN/README.md

 ## Secure Authentication & Suspicious Login Detection System

-SHADOWLOGIN is a secure authentication and login monitoring system developed using Python and Django.
+SHADOWLOGIN is a secure authentication and login monitoring system developed using Python .
 The project is designed to strengthen user account security by tracking login attempts, detecting suspicious activities, recording login metadata, and sending real-time alerts for unauthorized access attempts.

 ---